Home Solar Battery Storage How many solar batteries do I need? – Sizes & Types

 That is, 10 kWh x 2 x 1.2 = 24 kWh.

-Basically, you will need double to capacity.
-It’s worth noting that lead-acid battery technology is over 100 years old and has its limitations.
-It is quite cheap to get set up though.
+You will need double capacity.
+It’s worth noting that lead-acid battery technology is over 100 years old and has limitations.
+It is quite cheap to get set up, though.

-That being said they only last about half as long as Lithium-ion batteries so it’s not really worth it.
+That being said, they only last about half as long as Lithium-ion batteries, so it’s not worth it.

 Lithium Battery

 Lithium-ion batteries have a 10-year warranty and will last longer than that.
-They have a discharge depth of 80% + and require very little to no maintenance, unlike their lead-acid counterparts.
+Unlike their lead-acid counterparts, they have a discharge depth of 80% + and require very little to no maintenance.

-Lithium-ion is the way to go as they are smaller, last longer and are more efficient.
+Lithium-ion is the way to go as they are smaller, last longer, and is more efficient.
 You will pay double, but they last more than twice as long at greater efficiency.

 Solar battery calculator